 Running the application

-If you want to run the example, clone DataKernel and import it
+To run the example clone DataKernel and import it

 as a Maven project.
+Check out branch v3.0.
 Before running the example, build the project (Ctrl + F9 for IntelliJ IDEA).

 Open ApplicationLauncher and run its main method.
 Then open your favourite browser and go to